pierredavidbelanger/logback-awslogs-appender/README.md

 </configuration>
 ```

+With every possible defaults:
+- The Layout will default to '[PRIORITY] Message'.
+- The Log Group Name will default to `AwsLogsAppender`.
+- The Log Stream Name will default to a timestamp formated with `yyyyMMdd'T'HHmmss`.

 `AwsLogsAppender` will search for AWS Credentials using the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).

 The foud Credentials must at least have this [Role Policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html):